roweno-heijmans/roweno.academic-kickstart/content/publication/SCC.md

 publication_types = ["6"]

 # Publication name and optional abbreviated version.
-publication = "Book type, forthcoming in Routledge" publication_short = ""
+publication = "Book chapter, forthcoming in Routledge" publication_short = ""

 # Is this a selected publication? (true/false)